-This page is intended to serve as my introduction to classmates and professors in the online courses I take at Grand Canyon University as a part of my doctoral journey and is updated for each new class.
+This page is intended to serve as my introduction to classmates and professors in the online courses I take at Grand Canyon University as a part of my doctoral journey.

 Dear Classmates and Professor,

 I started my career as an elementary educator in 2000 with the Fontana Unified School District.
 I have taught grades 2nd through 5th and I enjoy teaching upper elementary.
 In 2011 I became a Nationally Board Certified Teacher with a Middle Childhood Generalist emphasis.
 I am very passionate about educational technology, personalized learning, educating the whole child and helping all learners find their passion.
 I enjoy working and learning in virtual environments, namely Second Life and Minecraft.
 Since 2007 I have networked with and learned from other educators in Second Life, not to mention met a variety of amazing people from all over the globe.
 In 2013 my then 3rd graders introduced me to Minecraft and I slowly began to learn about this virtual world as well.
 As a part of my Masters Practicum, I launched my own Minecraft server in 2015.
 I have worked with 3rd through 6th grade students remotely as a part of a distance learning experiment.
 Learning Minecraft for educational use has been a challenging experience for many reasons, but one I have enjoyed.
-In December 2015 I left my 4th grade classroom to become a Teacher on Assignment/Instructional Coach for our newly established Linked Learning department (an offshoot from our Career Technical Education department) and I am very excited about what the future holds.
-In pursuing my EdD I aspire to become a leader in my district and help do my part to bring the change needed to make sure we are providing our students an education that is properly preparing them for their futures.
+In December 2015 I left my 4th grade classroom to become a Career Technical Education (CTE) Teacher on Assignment/Instructional Coach for my school district.
+In pursuing my EdD I aspire to become an educational leader and do my part to bring the change needed to make sure we are providing our students an education that is properly preparing them for their futures.

-I recently had an opportunity to become an online group facilitator for the National Education Association (NEA) and I was thrilled to become a facilitator for the Digital Tools and Learning 3-5 group as a part of their EdCommunities.
-I am just at the beginning of this process, but I hope for it to be a learning experience in how to make online learning and virtual PLCs (Professional Learning Communities) much more engaging for all involved.
+I am also an online group facilitator for the National Education Association (NEA) and I was thrilled to become a facilitator for the Digital Tools and Learning 3-5 group as a part of their EdCommunities.
+I hope for it to be a learning experience in how to make online learning and virtual PLCs (Professional Learning Communities) much more engaging for all involved.
 Anyone is welcome to join, all you need to do is make a free NEA account, then join the group.
 It was through my involvement with NEA’s EdCommunities that I had the honor to meet Dr. Casey Reason, a former chair of the Doctoral Leadership Studies department at GCU.
 His work in online teaching and learning is inspiring.

 I have been married since February 2001 and had my one and only child in December 2004.
-We live in Colton, California with our two dogs: Dot (my son’s almost 2 year old mixed breed who he adopted himself and shares his birthday) and Ryker (a 1 year old red lab, whom I adore).
+We live in Colton, California with our two dogs: Dot (my son’s mixed breed who shares his birthday) and Ryker (a Fox Red Labrador Retriever, whom I adore).